Vyom03/learning-management-system/README.md

 ### For Students
 - View enrolled courses only
 - Access course materials and content
+- Watch video content with progress tracking
 - Take quizzes and view results
 - Participate in course forums
 - View earned certificates
-- Track course progress
+- Track course progress (videos and quizzes)

 ### For Teachers
 - Manage assigned courses
-- Create and manage quizzes
+- Create and manage quizzes with dynamic question options
+- Add video content from YouTube
+- View student video watch progress and analytics
-- View student enrollments
+- View student enrollments and quiz attempts
-- Monitor student progress
+- Monitor student progress with detailed analytics
 - Participate in course forums

 ### For Admins
 - Create and manage all courses
 - Assign courses to teachers
-- View all quizzes across courses
+- View all quizzes and videos across courses
 - Monitor system-wide statistics
+- View student analytics for all courses
 - Manage users (via Student Management System integration)

 ## 🛠️ Tech Stack